cake-contrib/Cake.Prca.Website/input/docs/fundamentals/pull-request-system.md

 ---
-Order: 30
+Order: 40
 Description: Overview about pull request system implementations.
 ---
-Pull Request Addins implement specific Pull Request Systems and allow the Cake Pull Request Code Analysis Addin to write found issues as comments to pull requests.
+Pull request addins implement specific Pull Request Systems and allow the Cake Issues addin to write found issues as comments to pull requests.

 See [Pull Request Systems] for a list of currently supported pull request systems.